 Is £1m a big enough pension pot to retire with?

 Answering this question is akin to saying how long a piece of string is.
-This very much depends on your individual circumstances.
+This very much depends on your situation.
 Using extreme examples, if you spend £100,000 a year now and plan to carry that on in retirement, your pot won’t last very long.
 But if you only spend £10,000, a million should be plenty!

 The important point is that you shouldn’t assume that just because one million pounds sounds like a lot, it will be enough.
 We generally live much longer than we used to, so it is worth considering that you could live well into your 90s or beyond.